Here Are My Go-To AI Tools

 Why Try AI is a passion project, and I’m grateful to everyone who helps keep it going.
 If you’d like to support my work and unlock cool perks, consider a paid subscription:

-Even though I crowned a winner in my latest Battle of the Bands.
+Even though I picked a winner in the Battle of the Bands.

 I always appreciate these personal approaches and descriptions.
 It's good to know that you've been around the block several times, and you've settled on these particular tools.
 I myself have centered most of my research around ChatGPT Plus, and as a bonus, I get really good image generation.
 I use Gemini (or Google's Experimental Model) to read and "grade" my work - ChatGPT is still better at reviewing writing, but Gemini will notice some errors ChatGPT will not.